 One of the biggest adjustments that comes with having a child involves managing the influx of costs.
 While being a parent itself is priceless, according to the U.S. Department of Agriculture, a middle-income family will spend at least $165,000 raising one child to the age of 18.
 Though that’s a pretty steep number to face, now that you have a basic starting point for your savings goals, skip the worry stage and get motivated with these three steps:

 Another opportunity for saving isn’t simply setting aside money.
-While it’s exciting to buy all new items for your first child, take advantage of hand-me-down strollers or baby clothing from siblings or close friends who’ve recently had children.
+While it’s exciting to buy all new items for your first child, take advantage of hand-me-down baby gear, strollers or baby clothing from friends and family who’ve recently had children.
 Anything that a newborn will outgrow in mere weeks or months isn’t worth spending a fortune on.

-3. Don’t Wait to Educate: Education can be a fortune for kids these days, so it’s fundamental to start a college fund for your child early on.
-Whether this means opening a 529-plan (a tax-advantaged college investment account) or putting aside $100 per month from the time the baby is born.
+- Don’t Wait to Educate: Education can be a fortune for kids these days, so it’s a good idea to start a college fund for your child early on.
+Whether this means opening a 529 plan (a tax-advantaged college investment account) or putting aside $100 per month from the time the baby is born.
 Saving $100 monthly can make a huge impact 18 years down the road – adding up to nearly a third of the cost for college.